sponnet/locals-faucetserver/README.md

 # locals-faucetserver

-a Ropsten (testnet) Ether faucet with a Polymer frontend and a REST API
+An Ethereum faucet with a Polymer frontend and a REST API.
+Works on any network you configure (and fund the faucet account ofcourse).

-#prerequisites
+# prerequisites

 - A running local GETH node. ( or access to a node ) with RPC-JSON enabled.
 - A free Firebase account to host the queue